openjdk/jdk/doc/testing.md

 - `tier2`: This test group covers even more ground.
-These contain, among other things, tests that either run for too long to be at `tier1`, or may require special configuration, or tests that are less stable, or cover the broader range of less critical JVM and JDK features/components (for example, jaxp).
+These contain, among other things, tests that either run for too long to be at `tier1`, or may require special configuration, or tests that are less stable, or cover the broader range of non-core JVM and JDK features/components (for example, XML).

 - `tier3`: This test group includes more stressful tests, the tests for corner cases not covered by previous tiers, plus the tests that require GUIs.
 As such, this suite